hyweljohnllewellyn/hywelme/_posts/2020-04-25-improving-google-page-speed-insights-removing-disqus.md

 ![Disqus Impacting Load Performance]({{site.baseurl}}/assets/Disqus impacting load performance .jpg) ​
-There are options to potentially imrove the performance whilst keeping Disqus, for example this site shows how use [lazy-loading](https://en.wikipedia.org/wiki/Lazy_loading) of the scripts [How to Prevent Disqus Comments System from Slowing Page Speed & Performance](https://usefulangle.com/post/251/disqus-comments-improve-page-load-speed).
+There are options to potentially improve the performance whilst keeping Disqus.
+This site shows how use [lazy-loading](https://en.wikipedia.org/wiki/Lazy_loading) of the scripts [How to Prevent Disqus Comments System from Slowing Page Speed & Performance](https://usefulangle.com/post/251/disqus-comments-improve-page-load-speed).
 ​
  I have had some good feedback through Disqus from users of this site, but I don't want to change the default Disqus script behaviour and I definitely don't want to compromose the user experience from mobile devices.
 ​